magnos-code/magnos/docs/source/tutorials/tutorial_2.rst

 .. figure:: simple_cubic_3d.png
    :figwidth: 600

-   *Figure 1.
-A monatomic simple cubic cell, with nearest-neighbour periodic images shown.
+   *A monatomic simple cubic cell, with nearest-neighbour periodic images shown.
 The solid arrow interaction is initially specified, and the rest are generated from symmetry.*

 In the first tutorial, we set up the interactions one at a time by adding them to an :code:`InteractionList`.
 This is feasible for small toy models, but for larger models we may want to specify a smaller, minimal set of couplings which can then be augmented by the rest generated using the symmetry of the unit cell.
 This is especially useful for reproducing magnon bandstructures in the literature from a table of :math:`J` values.

 In this tutorial, we are considering the same unit cell as in the previous tutorial.
-However, as shown in Figure 1, we now want all six nearest-neighbour interactions (i.e. we are moving to couplings in three dimensions).
+However, as shown in Figure 10, we now want all six nearest-neighbour interactions (i.e. we are moving to couplings in three dimensions).
 We start by supplying only one of these interactions:

 .. code-block::